ChicoState/BlueConnect/README.md

 **Executive Summary**

-* In Sprint 1 Blueconnect features include:
+* In Sprint 1 BlueConnect features include:
   - Connectivity to previously established devices
   - Basic chat functionality
 * These features provide an important foundation that will be built on in the next phase